AlanMorel/MapleServer2/CONTRIBUTING.md

 ## State of the project
-This project is not near to be finish by now, but we are whiling to keep accepting new people that can help.
+This project is only at the beginning stages, but we are willing to keep accepting new people that can help.

 # Guidelines
-In order to contribute, we establish some guidelines to keep the code organice and simple.
+In order to contribute, we establish some guidelines to keep the code organized and simple.

 ## We Develop with Github